KhartesViewer/khartes/README.md

 * **t**: This key turns on and off an advanced capability called "tracking cursors".
 Tracking cursors are described in the "Tracking Cursors" section below.

+* **l**: This key (small L) turns on and off an advanced capability called "live updates".
+Live updates are turned on by default; the concept is described in the "Live Updates" section below.

 ## General segmentation workflow

 This section of the tutorial provides some